jonathanwhitedev/santa-quiz/README.md

 ### Supported Browsers and Screen Sizes.
   - Testing was carried out on Google Chrome, Safari, and Mozilla Firefox.
 All rendered the content and was fast and reponsively across these browsers.
   - Testing was carried out on Macbook Pro M1, Ipad Pro, and Iphone 13 Pro Max models in personal collection.
+  - There is one media query stepping up sizes after hitting a minimum width of 750px.
+I designed this mostly as a mobile first application.

 ### Unfixed Bugs